jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 The only way to make the foreign key column not nullable is to add the property with the reference to the *required* list.

-Without OpenAPI-SQLAlchemy, the following is the equivalent *models.py* file:
+Without OpenLAlchemy, the following is the equivalent *models.py* file:

 .. literalinclude:: ../../../examples/relationship_many_to_one_models_traditional.py